How To Set A Table

 In keeping with the glasses being arranged in order of use, the coffee cup would be the furthest out, to the right of the cutlery.
 Some people like to set coffee cups, and others prefer to bring them to the table when dessert is served.

-For a formal dinner, you can also include a place card.
+For a formal dinner, you can also include place cards.
 Some people like to write the name on both sides of the place card.
-This allows guests to find their spot, and other guests can easily read their name also.
+This allows guests to find their spot, and other guests can easily read the names also.

 Printable Table Setting Infographic